Cimpress-MCP/vagrant-orchestrate/docs/strategy.md

 # Deployment Strategies

-Vagrant Orchestrate supports several deployment strategies including parallel and half and half.
+Vagrant Orchestrate supports several deployment strategies that allow you to orchestrate the behavior pushes to remote servers.
 Here we'll cover how to use the various strategies as well as describing situations when each might be useful.

 ## Strategies